Universal MBQC with generalised parity-phase interactions and Pauli measurements

 \section{ZX-notation}

-To derive a universal set of measurement patterns for the MSPM model, it is convenient to use \textit{ZX-notation}, which is a superset of the usual quantum circuit notation.
+To derive a universal set of measurement patterns for the PPM model, it is convenient to use \textit{ZX-notation}, which is a superset of the usual quantum circuit notation.
 It is used to depict linear maps from qubits to qubits, put together in the usual way via composition and tensor product.
 We will provide a brief overview.
-For a (very) in-depth reference see \cite{CKbook}.
+For an in-depth reference see Ref.~\cite{CKbook}.

 The only operations in ZX-notation are swap gates, identities, and special linear maps called \textit{spiders}.
 These come in two varieties, Z-spiders depicted as white dots:

 and X-spiders depicted as grey dots: